Sofia Tarasova

-Sofia Mikhaylivna Tarasova (Софія Михайлівна Тарасова; born 31 March 2001) is a Ukrainian singer and actress.
+Sofia Mikhaylivna Tarasova (Софія Михайлівна Тарасова; born 31 March 2001) is a Ukrainian singer, actress and former member of the Ukrainian girl group Nu Virgos.
 She represented Ukraine at the Junior Eurovision Song Contest 2013, with the song "We Are One", placing 2nd overall with 121 points.

-In October 2020, she became a member of the new line-up of the long-running Ukrainian girl group Nu Virgos.

 Early life

 Sofia Tarasova was born on 31 March 2001 in Kyiv, the capital of Ukraine, to Russian parents from Saint Petersburg.
 She began to display vocal talents at the age of two and a half, whereupon her perfect pitch ensured her entrance into a group for gifted children at the prestigious Reinhold M. Gliere Music College in her hometown.
 Subsequently, 4-year old Tarasova successfully passed an examination to enter the preparatory division of the Academy of Arts, allowing her to study in the fields of music, choreography and art.
 Moreover, at age 6, Tarasova joined the "Chunga-Changa" show theatre, which provided the singer with acting classes and the opportunity to perform leading roles in musicals.
 In a 2013 biography, the singer stated "Gerda" in The Snow Queen was a favourite theatrical role.
 At ten, she entered the "PARADIZ" centre, where she, as of 2013, took place for tuition in voice, choreography, modelling and acting.